serayuzgur/crates/README.md

 # crates

 [![Visual Studio Marketplace](https://img.shields.io/vscode-marketplace/v/serayuzgur.crates.svg)](https://github.com/serayuzgur/crates)
 [![Build Status](https://travis-ci.org/serayuzgur/crates.svg?branch=master)](https://travis-ci.org/serayuzgur/crates)

-crates is an extension aims to help people to manage their dependencies for rust (crates.io & TOML).
+**crates** is an extension for crates.io dependencies.
+Aims to help developers to manage dependencies while using _Cargo.toml_.
+It is only helpful if you are using dependencies from _crates.io_.

 ## Features

-It is very simple for now.
 Displays the latest version of the crate next to it and shows all versions on hover.

 ![ss](https://github.com/serayuzgur/crates/raw/master/feature.gif)

 ## Extension Settings